 Sometimes, we need to perform Surveys on some criteria among different groups of people.
 This practice is also prevalent in many companies so that they can improve the work environment.
 After completing the survey, we prefer to store the results in an Excel workbook.
 Because with Excel, it’s very easy to understand and analyze the results.
 It also offers a visualization of the Survey Results so that viewers can understand better.
 In this article, we’ll show you the step-by-step procedures for Display Survey Results in Excel.

-Step by Step Procedures to Display Survey Results in Excel
+How to Display Survey Results in Excel: with Easy Steps

 With only texts and numbers, people may find it difficult to grasp the total survey result.
 So, it’ll be beneficial to display the result by some means of charts or graphs.
 This article will guide you through the steps below to perform the task.
 Therefore, go through the following steps carefully.

 STEP 1: Input Survey Results in Excel

 - Firstly, input the Survey Results in an Excel worksheet.

 - Here, make the necessary columns and rows as per your requirement.

 - The following picture demonstrates an example of the Employee Satisfaction Survey conducted in a company.

 Now, we’ll create another table from which we’ll take the data to plot a chart.
 So, follow the process below.